Aprilwairimu/aprilwairimu/README.md

 # April Wairimu

-A hardworking software developer  focused on going  above and beyond  to exceed my targets.
-Talents include Python,Django,flask,Django-Rest-Framework,Html,CSS,Database.
-Am able to adapt to change ,work in a team, communicate fluently,multitasking abilities and outstanding time management.
+I am a diligent and goal-oriented software developer committed to surpassing expectations and delivering exceptional results.
+With a strong foundation in a diverse range of technologies and programming languages, I bring expertise in React.js, React Native, Python, Django, Flask, and Django Rest Framework.